-The answer is yes!
-Moss can be composted!
-But, it won’t be easy!
-Moss can take a while for the high lignin to break down, and there’s a good chance it can survive in a composting environment.
+YES!
+Moss can be composted, “but” it won’t be easy.
+Moss can take a while to break down, and there’s a good chance it can still survive even in a composting environment.

 So, in this blog post, we will discuss the benefits of composting moss and provide tips on how to do it correctly.
 So keep reading to learn more!

 If you have a lot of moss growing on your roof, you may be wondering if you can compost it?
 The answer is yes!
 Roof moss is pretty much the same as ground cover moss and it will break down in the same way.

 However, you may want to chop it up into smaller pieces first to speed up the process.
 If you do not have a compost bin, you can simply rake the moss off your roof and lay it on a patch of earth that’s not being used.